 Driving Motors

-2.2kw AC vector geared motors are driven by timing belts.
-These motors operate under draw speed to regulate the speed of the web (resin) through the tempering rollers.
+There are three 2.2 kW AC vector geared motors driven by timing belts on the Tempering Roll unit.
+These motors operate under draw speed to regulate the speed of the web (resin) through the six tempering rolls.